wp-plugins/wp2yt-uploader/readme.txt

 == Installation ==
 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to the 'WP SVG Icon' plugin page in the dashboard
+4. Click on which icon you would like to use
+5. It will then appear in the preview box at the top.
+Copy the provided code out of the 'example' box.
-3. Place the provided code anywhere in your templates
+6. You may now paste the copied code anywhere you want the icon to appear. (even in posts or anywhere in your themes)

 == Frequently Asked Questions ==